Reading Room Procedures

 Occasionally we are unable to bring out vellum or parchment materials due to unstable environmental conditions.
 For more information on our vellum handling practices, please see Reading Room Policies.

 Most of the Newberry’s manuscript collections are housed in the Roger & Julie Baskes Department of Special Collections.

 Please note that some collections may be closed due to processing.
 Contact a Librarian if you have any questions about the Newberry’s manuscript collections.

 If you plan to consult items for more than one day, you may place items on hold.
 To do so, please consult the circulation desk staff in either reading room.
 Items will be on reserve for you.

 Some items are stored on the “open shelves” in the reading rooms and Reference Center.
 Items in the second and fourth floor reading rooms are available for self-service retrieval and use.
-Items on the third floor are currently unavailable for self-service and must be requested at least three days ahead of your appointment, by making a manual request in Aeon.
+Items on the third floor are currently unavailable for self-service and must be requested by making a manual request in our online request system.
 For assistance with making a manual request, Contact a Librarian.
 Open shelf call numbers have the following prefixes or location notes:

 - Ref: located in the Blatchford Reference & Bibliographical Center (third floor); for example: Ref BX841 .N44 2003

 - Local History Ref: located in the General Collections Regenstein Reading Room (second floor); for example: Local History Ref F548.25 .D86 2005